midleman/posit-hackathon/README.md

 ## Example

-If a test that was previously failing has now passed in the most recent run, it will be categorized under "Resolved."
-Here's an example:

 ```markdown
 🫠 Still Failing (1)
 [e2e-electron] New UV Environment > Python - Add new UV environment (3x since abc1234)